wp-plugins/multilingual-press/trunk/readme.txt

 save your time and to improve your work flow and user experience:

 - Support for custom post types.
-- Automatic redirect to the user's preferred language version of a post.
+- Automatically redirect to the user's preferred language version of a post.
 - Edit all translations for a post from the original post editor without the need to switch sites.
 - Duplicate blogs.
 Use one blog as template for new blogs, copy *everything:* Posts, attachments, settings for plugins and themes, navigation menus, categories, tags and custom taxonomies.